Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * For active low endstops, use type S1 and invert the input by prefixing the pin name with '!', for example `M574 X1 S1 P"!xstop"`.
 Invert the input when using an NPN output inductive or capacitive sensor, or using a NO switch (not recommended, use a NC switch instead).
 * The S2 option of M574 is intended for use only when axes other than Z are using the Z probe for homing.
 The only printers known that do this using Duet electronics are the RepRapPro Ormerod, Huxley Duo, and Mendel Tricolour machines.
 When using the Z probe to home Z, M574 Z has no bearing on the probe setup or usage.
 A Z probe and a Z endstop can both be configured at the same time.
 G30 calling the probe setup with M558, and G1 H1 Z moves calling the endstop configured with M574 Z.
 * Endstop type S4 means use motor stall detection (like S3) but if there are multiple motors, stop each one individually as it stalls.
 S3 means use motor stall detection but stop all relevant motors when the first one stalls.
+* Pull up resistors on Duet 2/Duex5 inputs should be configured for connecting a digital inputs (like a switch, BLtouch, etc) only on inputs not labelled "n"Stop (xstop, ystop etc).

 #### M574 - RepRapFirmware 2.x and earlier